nvckai/serverless-fight-night-bot/README.md

 # Serverless Fight Night Bot

-Serverless Discord bot that keeps your community up to speed on UFC fight nights—built on Cloudflare Workers with [Bun](https://bun.com) and [Dressed](https://dressed.js.org) for slash-command ergonomics.
+Serverless Discord bot that keeps your community up to speed on UFC fight nights—built on Vercel with [Bun](https://bun.com) and [Dressed](https://dressed.js.org) for slash-command ergonomics.

 ## Quick Links